angular-ui/angular-ui-OLDREPO/modules/directives/currency/README.md

 # ui-currency directive

+In angular, you are able to specify what the currency symbol is (however, you might not want to change it for localization).
-This directive allows you to give greater control over your currency elements by setting styles based on the pos/neg/zero value
+This directive gives greater control over your currency elements by allowing you to set CSS styles based on the number's sign.

 ## Usage

 Apply the directive to your html elements: